cs1302uga/cs1302-c4-alpha/README.rst

 Your implementation of ``cs1302.game.ConnectFour`` is expected to support the multiple phases defined by the |GamePhase|_ enumeration.
-When a ``ConnectFour`` game object is constructed, it will be in one phase, and that object's phase might change as methods are called on it.
-The object's behavior will depend on what phase it is in.
-Here is a high-level overview that shows all the required phases as well as the methods that trigger an object's phase to change:
+When a ``ConnectFour`` game object is constructed, it will be assigned a phase, and that object's phase might change over time as methods are called on it.
+At any given moment, the object's behavior will depend on what phase it is in.
+Here is a high-level overview that shows all the required phases as well as the methods that trigger an object to change what phase is assigned to it:

 .. image:: img/phases.svg

+The details for each phase are provided below:

 :``GamePhase.NEW``:
    When a ``ConnectFour`` object is created, the following steps are performed by the